 Gender Institute - The Academies Undergraduate Scholarship 2016-17

 Second Scholarship winner in three years to move onto a Fulbright Teaching Assistantship!

-Congratulations to our scholarship winner, Sarah Stanford, who after completing research on her project, Educational Experiences of Young, Bhutanese-Nepali Women, was awarded a Fulbright English Teaching Assistant in Malaysia!
+After completing research on her project, Educational Experiences of Young, Bhutanese-Nepali Women, Sarah Stanford was awarded a Fulbright English Teaching Assistant in Malaysia!
 Working with Dr. Wooksoo Kim in UB's School of Social Work and Dr. Arabella Lyon in the Department of English, Sarah studied factors that affect educational resilience, health and wellness in Buffalo's Bhutanese-Nepali community.
 Sarah effused, "These past 10 months have truly been a journey of discovery for me, and I am . . . where I am now because I gave my time, energy and passion to exploring the vast amount of information available in the UB Libraries and in the field.
 I am where I am now because of the generous funding from the Gender Institute and Undergraduate Academies and the tremendous support of my advisers Dr. Kim and Dr. Lyon.
 I am where I am now because of the education I received at the SUNY University at Buffalo as a whole."

 Cathleen Alarcón, Romance Languages and Literatures

 Samah Asfour, Political Science and Global Gender Studies

 Sharlene Green, Political Science and African American Studies